allen-ziegenfus/portfolio/writing/rilke-pastiche.md

 Their work alarms me too, their play with scorn;
 they know each line and where each clause must go;
 no running system for them is wonderful to know;
-their format and style so pious and concerned
+their format and style so pious and concerned.

 I want to warn them: stay your hand.
 The code in production — I love to see it run.